 As part of this commitment, the company has set up the Anglian Water Flourishing Environment Fund to make grants to support projects that directly conserve wetland habitats and species.
 Grants between £2,000 to £10,000 will be awarded.

 What is the funding for?

 The funding will provide grants that enhance the status of wetland habitats and/or wetland species.
-To qualify, the target habitats and species should be those of principal importance, as defined by Section 41 of the Natural Environment and Rural Communities Act.
+To qualify, the target habitats and species should be those of principal importance, as defined by Section 41 of the Natural Environment and Rural Communities Act - see list below.
 Projects should take place within the Anglian Water and Hartlepool Water Regions - see maps below.
 The region includes coastal habitats above low tide.

 The fund will cover: